Configuration

 JSON Schema

-A $schema field is a URL that you put at the top of your JSON file.
-This allows you to get red squiggly lines inside of your IDE when you make a typo or provide an otherwise invalid configuration option.
+allows you to get red squiggly lines inside of your IDE when you make a typo or

-In JSON, you can use the provided JSON schema:
+In JSON, use the provided JSON schema:

 JSONC

-In JSONC, you can use the provided JSONC schema:
+In JSONC, use the provided JSONC schema:

 Use JSONC if you want to use comments and/or trailing commas.